Jimmyyzhuang/MIS-Portfolio/sql-smart-filing-database/README.md

 # Smart Filing Database System (SQL)

 ## Overview
-This project focuses on designing and querying a SQL database to organize client projects, team members, issues, and related data in a structured way.
+This team project focuses on designing and querying a SQL database to organize client projects, team members, issues, and related data in a structured way.

-## What I Built
+## What We Built
 - Designed a relational database schema (ERD)
 - Created tables with primary and foreign keys
 - Inserted sample data